 Recommended track: “Nutty”.

-6. Sunday at the (Riverside) – Trio
+6. Sunday at the Village Vanguard (Riverside) – Bill Evans Trio

 Recorded: 25 June 1961.

-The original consists of six songs selected from five sets (two afternoons and three evenings); the trio played on the 25th of June.
+The original album consists of six songs selected from five sets (two afternoons and three evenings); the trio played on the 25th of June.

 This is the last performance of the legendary trio, and is a real gem.